by Kym Byrnes

 Ages: Entering grades K-8.
-Camp offered final week of summer Aug.
-26 -Aug.
-30. Piney Run Park Nature Center Programs, hiking, nature activities, fishing, pedal boats, sports, STEM activities, arts and crafts and sign language.
+Camp offered final two weeks of summer Aug.
+24-Sept.
+8. Piney Run Park Nature Center Programs, hiking, nature activities, fishing, pedal boats, sports, STEM activities, arts and crafts and sign language.

 Piney Run Park (Pavilion 6), 30 Martz Road.
 Transportation from Watkins Park in Mt.
 Airy.

 BETH TFILOH SUMMER CAMPS

 June 22 – August 14.
 Summer Camps for ages 4-14.
 A wide variety of activities, including sports, ropes and challenge course, arts and crafts, boating, nature and much more.
 Everyone swims twice a day, once for instruction and once for fun.
 The younger campers enjoy playground, splash pad, music and Tarbut (Jewish culture).
 Sixty acres of outdoor fun.

 400 Delight Meadows Road, Reisterstown.
 For more information: firstname.lastname@example.org.

 Ages two, three and four.
 Program includes structured activities such as physical education, water play with water tables and sprinklers, story time, arts and crafts, singing, nature and Friday Kabbat Shabbat.

 Pre-K to 4th Grade.
 Art, singing, Tarbut, swim lessons, sports, dance, splash pad, boating, nature.